Optopritam/profileCard/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you'd like to add more anime character profiles, enhance the design, or make any improvements, please feel free to submit a pull request.
+If you'd like to add more anime character profiles, enhance the design, or make any improvements, please submit a pull request.